Waltz (music)

-A waltz, (Note: Walzer; Valse, Valzer, Vals, Walc) probably deriving from German Ländler, is dance music in triple meter, often written in 3/4 time.
+A waltz, (Note: Walzer; Valse, Valzer, Vals, Walc) probably deriving from German Ländler, is dance music in triple metre, often written in 3/4 time.
 A waltz typically sounds one chord per measure, and the accompaniment style particularly associated with the waltz is (as seen in the example to the right) to play the root of the chord on the first beat, the upper notes on the second and third beats.
+It can be thought of as "oom-pa-pa", a common example to make the first beat heavier in the waltz.
+It falls into about an 84 to 108 BPM.

-History
+History and examples

-The name waltz comes from the German verb walzen.
+The name waltz comes from the German verb walzen, which Britannica says means "to revolve."
 Although French writers have attempted to connect the waltz to the 16th century volta, firm evidence is lacking connecting this Italian form to the earliest occurrence in the mid‑18th century of walzen to describe dancing.
+The waltz style quickly became a style of grace and elegance; therefore, many Classical and Romantic period composers were interested in using it.

-Classical composers traditionally supplied music for dancing when required, and Franz Schubert's waltzes (including the Valses Sentimentales and Valses Nobles) were written for household dancing, without any pretense at being art music.
+Classical composers traditionally supplied music for dancing when required, and Franz Schubert's waltzes (including the Valses Sentimentales and Valses Nobles) were written for household dancing, without any pretence at being art music.
 However, Frédéric Chopin's surviving 18 waltzes (five he wrote as a child), along with his mazurkas and polonaises, were clearly not intended for dance.
 They marked the adoption of the waltz and other dance forms as serious composition genres.

 Other notable contributions to the waltz genre in classical music include 16 by Johannes Brahms (originally for piano duet), and Maurice Ravel's Valses nobles et sentimentales for piano and La valse for orchestra.
 "The Blue Danube" by Johann Strauss II remains the most famous waltz ever composed.

 Other examples of popular waltzes include "Invitation to the Dance" by Weber, "Un bal" by Berlioz, "The Skater's Waltz" by Waldteufel, "Sobre las Olas" by Rosas, "Waltz of the Flowers" by Tchaikovsky, "Waves of the Danube" by Ivanovici, and Shostakovich's Waltz No. 2.
 32nd Sultan of the Ottoman Empire, Sultan Abdulaziz, also composed a waltz named "Invitation to Waltz".